mkysoft/berlin-burgeramt-appointments/README.md

 - Residence permit for a foreign child born in Germany - Issuance / Aufenthaltserlaubnis für im Bundesgebiet geborene Kinder - Erteilung

 ## Setup
+Copy .env_template as .env and use your own values.
 ### Standalone

 1. Set the required environment variables: